Skip to content

 Your Travel Guide To The Best Of Warsaw, Poland

 The statue was created in 1644, but in 1944 the monument was destroyed by the Nazis, so its original red marble was later replaced by granite.
-It is in this square that a number of significant events in Polish history took place, such as the bloody mutiny during martial law in 1982, and Bill Clinton’s speech in which he welcomed Poland as a new member of NATO.
+In this square, several significant events in Polish history took place, such as the bloody mutiny during martial law in 1982 and Bill Clinton’s speech in which he welcomed Poland as a new member of NATO.

-To this day, the square hosts several events and performances, whether it’s a rally or a concert, there is something interesting always happening on Castle Square in the summer.
+To this day, the square hosts several events and performances, whether it’s a rally or a concert, something is interesting always happening on Castle Square in the summer.

 Royal Route

-It happens that almost all historical attractions of Warsaw are located along one street, which begins at Castle Square and stretches south for 15 kilometers to the residence of King Jan III Sobieski.
-There are churches, parks, palaces, educational institutions, and chic townhouses along this road.
+It happens that almost all of Warsaw’s historical attractions are located along one street, which begins at Castle Square and stretches south for 15 kilometers to the residence of King Jan III Sobieski.
+Along this road, there are churches, parks, palaces, educational institutions, and chic townhouses.

-There are three residences that give this route the “royal” character; the Royal Castle, Lazienki Palace, located in the gorgeous park of the same name, and Wilanów Palace at the southern end.
+Three residences give this route its “royal” character: the Royal Castle, Lazienki Palace, located in the gorgeous park of the same name, and Wilanów Palace at the southern end.
 All three sites perfectly personify the wealth and power of the Renaissance and Baroque Polish-Lithuanian Commonwealth.
 A stroll along the Royal Route is a must while in Warsaw!

 Lazienki Park